obnoxxx/vagrant-samba-fs/README.md

-# Samba/CTDB-Cluster without a clustered FS
+# Samba File Server in a Container

 This repository contains a Vagrantfile that describes the setup of a simple Samba file server in a fedora-LXC host.